SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 documentation and presentation, whilst also retaining congruence with art itself. -->

-## What is an RC Exposition ?
+## What is an RC Exposition?

-Unlike traditional research repositories, which present data as PDF documents or folders of files, the RC employs a unique exposition format: a free form, flexible and media-friendly webpage.
+Unlike traditional research repositories, which present data as PDF documents or folders of files, the RC employs a unique format: a free form, flexible and media-friendly webpage, called an *exposition*.

 This format is particularly well-suited for merging different forms of media and text into a single highly customizable presentation.
 The flexibility in